OpenMW/openmw-deps-mac/README.md

 # Caveats

-## Homebrew
+## Unwanted libraries on system paths

-If you have lots of formulae installed with Homebrew in `/usr/local`, some of these may be picked up during a build and lead to linking with unexpected binaries.
+Some of libraries and frameworks installed in the system paths (Homebrew formulae included) may be picked up during a build and lead to including unexpected header files or linking with unexpected binaries.
 For example, OpenSceneGraph tries to use libtiff if present.
+Another example can be seen in #35.
-To avoid that OS X sandboxing mechanism can be used.
+To prevent that OS X sandboxing mechanism can be used.

 Here's how the example commands above may look like that with `sandbox-exec`: